Roger Dukes, 6-years old, was mauled to death by a pit bull named "Crush" in 1999.

 "I've been carrying this burden ever since then.
 Every time I see a little boy, I think of my son," Quarterman said.

 According to the article, 6-year old Roger Eugene Dukes was at home with his mother that Sunday.
 Euland Joby Powell, the boyfriend of Roger's mother, Mona Lisa Dukes, kept several dogs at the address, including a pit bull named Crush.
-Later that afternoon, "Powell told Roger that one of the dogs had gotten out of the yard, and to put it back inside."1 As the young boy tried to do so, Crush violently attacked, biting Roger multiple times in the head and neck.
+Later that afternoon, "Powell told Roger that one of the dogs had gotten out of the yard, and to put it back inside."1 As the boy tried to do so, Crush attacked, biting Roger multiple times in the head and neck.
+He died shortly thereafter.

-Quarterman was away at the time of the deadly incident.
+Quarterman was away at the time of the deadly attack.
 On that day he had driven to Rome where he was attending school.
-Upon arrival, personnel told him the news.
+Upon arrival, school personnel told him the news.
 Too upset to drive, he took a bus back to Savannah.
 "It would be his first ride on what is now a 12-year-long emotional roller coaster," states the Morning News.
-After the funeral, he fell into depression and dropped out of school.
+After the funeral, Quarterman fell into depression and dropped out of school.
 "I just completely lost focus," Quarterman told the newspaper.

 05/29/11: 2011 Fatality: "Monster Dog" Kills 4-Year Old Brooklyn Boy